eliezerraj/py-payment-agent/README.md

 check the current the accounts belongs to a person P-723

 LEDGER
-show me the bank statement of account ACC-5.000.000 show me all financial statements account ACC-4.000.000 which are the account activity of account ACC-4.000.003 show me the detailed balance summary of account ACC-4.000.003
+make a transaction type DEPOSIT, amount 2000 currency BRL over account ACC-301.002 make a DEPOSIT, amount BRL 900.00 over account ACC-302.201

-make a transaction type DEPOSIT, amount 120 currency BRL over account ACC-301.002 make a WITHDRAW, amount BRL 1001.90 over account ACC-301.002
+show me the bank statement of account ACC-302.201 show me all financial statements account ACC-4.000.000 which are the account activity of account ACC-4.000.003 show me the detailed balance summary of account ACC-4.000.003

 CARD
-show me the data of card 111.004.000.004 get all details of card 111.111.004.002 get all details of cards 111.111.004.000 and 111.111.004.004 create a card number 333.000.301.002 type DEBIT model CHIP holder eliezer and associated with an account ACC-301.002
+show me the data of card 111.004.000.004 get all details of card 111.111.004.002 get all details of cards 111.111.004.000 and 111.111.004.004 create a card number 333.000.302.201 type DEBIT model CHIP holder eliezer-jr and associated with an account ACC-302.201

 Playbook